Junhojuno/vision-transfomer-tf2/README.md

-# vision-transfomer-tf2
+# Vision Transformer with Tensorflow2
-unofficial implementation of '[An Image is worth 16x16 words: Transformers for Image Recognition at Scale](https://arxiv.org/pdf/2010.11929)' <br>
+unofficial implementation of [An Image is worth 16x16 words: Transformers for Image Recognition at Scale](https://arxiv.org/pdf/2010.11929v2.pdf) <br>
 Based on Tensorflow 2

 ## Introduce
+While the Transformer architecture has become the de-facto standard for natural language processing tasks, its applications to computer vision remain limited.
+In vision, attention is either applied in conjunction with convolutional networks, or used to replace certain components of convolutional networks while keeping their overall structure in place.
+We show that this reliance on CNNs is not necessary and a pure transformer applied directly to sequences of image patches can perform very well on image classification tasks.
+When pre-trained on large amounts of data and transferred to multiple mid-sized or small image recognition benchmarks(ImageNet, CIFAR-100, VTAB, etc.), Vision Transformer (ViT) attains excellent results compared to state-of-the-art convolutional networks while requiring substantially fewer computational resources to train

+## Why it works?

 ## TODO
 - [ ] basic input process `tf.data`